Golia, Ganjam: Climate

 Golia has a tropical wet and dry climate.
-The summer seasons (March–July) are often close to 35 Celsius, and maximum temperatures often exceed 40 Celsius between April and June.
+Temperature in the summer season (March–July) is often close to 35 Celsius, and maximum temperatures often exceed 40 Celsius between April and June.
 However, winter lows are around 10 Celsius.

 Demographics

 According to the 2001 Census of India, the population of Golia was 4688, consisting of 2312 males and 2376 females.
 The literacy rate of Golia is 74.45%, which is slightly higher than the National average of 74.04%.
 As of 2011, the total number of voters in the village was 3121.
 Golia is 70 km away from the Brahampur, and 30 km away from the town of Asika, which is famous for its sugar factory.
 It is surrounded by Polasara Tehsil to the south, Jagantha Prasad Tehsil to the north, Bellaguntha Tehsil to the west, and Bhanjanager Tehsil to the east.
 Its neighboring villages are Chirikipada, Kusapali, DahaniPali, Saturusola, Mareyapali, Mala, Lembhu Bagicha, and Badua.
 The village is very dependent on towns such as Buguda, Polasara, Aska, Chatrapura, Berhampur, Purusotampur, and Jaganath Prasad.